 - ¾ teaspoon Salt (½ for marinating and ¼ while grilling. adjust to taste)

 - ¼ teaspoon Pepper Powder (adjust to taste)

 - Marinate the shrimp with ½ teaspoon of salt and ½ teaspoon of turmeric powder.
 Let it marinate for about 5-10 minutes.

 - Boil water in a sauce pan with peppercorns and coriander powder.
 Boil just enough water to mege the shrimp in it.

 - Add shrimp and cook for 2 minutes.

 - Drain the water and transfer the shrimp to a bowl.

-- Pour ½ tsp. of oil on the shrimp, mix it and keep it aside until ready to grill.
+- Pour ½ teaspoon of oil on the shrimp, mix it and keep it aside until ready to grill.

-- Heat the grill pan or a fry pan and smear it with ½ tsp. of oil.
+- Heat the grill pan or a fry pan and smear it with ½ teaspoon of oil.